ovh/docs/pages/cloud/nutanix/44-ipsec-interconnection/guide.es-es.md

 Retrieve information about the OVHcloud gateway network settings.

-Log in to the [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.es/&ovhSubsidiary=es), select your Nutanix cluster, and find the information in the `FOIP` field.
+Log in to the [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.es/&ovhSubsidiary=es), select your Nutanix cluster, and find the information in the `IPFO` field.

 ![Get IP Fail OVER](images/02-get-ipfailover.png){.thumbnail}

-What is called **FOIP** is a range of 4 addresses.
+What is called **IPFO** is a range of 4 addresses.
 The first and last are reserved, the third is on OVHcloud hardware and serves as an **internet** gateway.
 The only usable IP address is the second address in the range.

 During installation, we will reuse this information to assign it to the new **GW-PFSENSE virtual machine**